AI Legislative Guide |

 The use of AI in Australia is governed by existing legislation, including the following:

-- The Competition and Consumer Act 2010 (Cth) - provides consumer protections;
+- The Competition and Consumer Act 2010 (Cth): regulates anti-competitive practices and provides consumer protections;

-- The Online Safety Act 2021 (Cth) - aims to improve and promote online safety for Australians; and
+- The Online Safety Act 2021 (Cth): sets basic online safety expectations and addresses online abuse; and

 - Anti-discrimination legislation, such as the Age Discrimination Act 2004 (Cth), Disability Discrimination Act 1992 (Cth), Racial Discrimination Act 1975 (Cth), and Sex Discrimination Act 1984 (Cth).